opnsense/update/README.md

 so that a single key store can be used for packages and sets.

-opnsense-verify(8) is almost entirely based on the pkg bootstrap code present in the FreeBSD 10.1 base, but may be linked against OpenSSL or LibreSSL from ports.
+opnsense-verify(8) is almost entirely based on the pkg bootstrap code present in the FreeBSD 10 base, but may be linked against either OpenSSL or LibreSSL from ports.

 Both utilities were first introduced in December 2015.